alchemyplatform/aa-sdk/site/guides/transferring-ownership.md

 import { LightSmartContractAccount } from "@alchemy/aa-accounts";
 import { provider } from "./provider";

-// this will return the address of the smart contract account you want to transfer ownerhip of const accountAddress = await provider.getAddress();
+// this will return the address of the smart account you want to transfer ownerhip of const accountAddress = await provider.getAddress();
 const newOwner = "0x..."; // the address of the new owner